Vice President, Finance

 We financed residential units for renters living in a wide variety of housing markets.
 The housing units we financed were spread across large, medium and small markets.

-Approximately two-thirds of our YTD purchases counted towards the 2016 Federal Housing Finance Agency (FHFA) volume cap and the remaining one-third were excluded as they focused on affordable housing.
+Nearly half of our purchases counted towards the 2016 Federal Housing Finance Agency (FHFA) volume cap and the remaining 54% were excluded as they focused on affordable housing.

-Nearly nine in 10 housing units we financed supported rental housing for low- to moderate-income renters across the U.S.
+Over eight in 10 eligible housing units we financed supported rental housing for low- to moderate-income renters across the U.S.

-As of September 30, 2016, K-Deals represented a majority of our total mortgage portfolio, and approximately 90 percent of new loan purchases were intended for securitization.
+As of December 31, 2017, our guaranteed transactions represented a majority of our total multifamily portfolio, and 92 percent of new loan purchases were intended for securitization.
 Our securitization business model eliminates almost all risk exposure to U.S. taxpayers.

-Our share of multifamily mortgage purchases in the GSE market for YTD through September 30, 2016.
+Our share of multifamily mortgage purchases in the GSE market year to date through December 31, 2017.

-Our credit metrics remain strong as of September 30, 2016, our credit losses were less than 1 basis point, our delinquency rate was 1 basis point, and we had zero REO properties.
+Our credit metrics remain strong as of December 31, 2017.
+We experienced credit losses of $4M, our delinquency rate was 2 basis points, and we had two REO properties.